itsjennaz/cs386-group1/deliverables/D7-V&V.md

 ### Results
 **User: Rhianna Pedro**
-1. What do you think about how the webpage looks?
+**1. What do you think about how the webpage looks?**
-Plain.
+* Plain.
 Everything is white, needs color or some pictures.

-2. Is it easy to locate what you are looking for on the webpage?
+**2. Is it easy to locate what you are looking for on the webpage?**
-Yes, it easily says what to navigate
+* Yes, it easily says what to navigate

-3. What was difficult about it?
+**3. What was difficult about it?**
-Nothing
+* Nothing

-4. When filling out the email form, was it easy to fill out?
+**4. When filling out the email form, was it easy to fill out?**
-Yes super easy, because I just needed to put the email and it told me to check my email afterwards.
+* Yes super easy, because I just needed to put the email and it told me to check my email afterwards.

-5. How would you rate the overall ease of use (1 to 10) 10
+**5. How would you rate the overall ease of use (1 to 10)**
+* 10

-6. What could be improved?
+**6. What could be improved?**
-The overall look of the website
+* The overall look of the website

-7. Would you use it currently, or wait for it to be developed more?
-Why or why not?
+**7. Would you use it currently, or wait for it to be developed more?
+Why or why not?**
-Wait for it to be more developed because you want to see more products and have it be more appealing.
+* Wait for it to be more developed because you want to see more products and have it be more appealing.

-8. What would be the overall score 1-10?
+**8. What would be the overall score 1-10?**
-8.5
+* 8.5

-9. Why did you give it this score?
+**9. Why did you give it this score?**
-Because of how the website looks
+* Because of how the website looks kind of plain

-10. Is there anything you would like to add if you were a shopper trying to get notified about a restock?
+**10. Is there anything you would like to add if you were a shopper trying to get notified about a restock?**
-Just more product options and reviews.
+* Just more product options and reviews.

 **User: Kolin Galdiano**
-1. What do you think about how the webpage looks?
+**1. What do you think about how the webpage looks?**
-Simple, because it is very plain with very few texts and no images.
+* Simple, because it is very plain with very few texts and no images.

-2. Is it easy to locate what you are looking for on the webpage?
+**2. Is it easy to locate what you are looking for on the webpage?**
-Yes, since there are tabs on the top of the page
+* Yes, since there are tabs on the top of the page

-3. What was difficult about it?
+**3. What was difficult about it?**
-Nothing since it is prettty simple
+* Nothing since it is prettty simple

-4. When filling out the email form, was it easy to fill out?
+**4. When filling out the email form, was it easy to fill out?**
-Yes, because since it is only a 1 step process then I can get notified.
+* Yes, because since it is only a 1 step process then I can get notified.

-5. How would you rate the overall ease of use (1 to 10) 10, super easy to use
+**5. How would you rate the overall ease of use (1 to 10)**
+* 10, super easy to use

-6. What could be improved?
+**6. What could be improved?**
-Add more products and add more to the webpage.
+* Add more products and add more to the webpage.

-7. Would you use it currently, or wait for it to be developed more?
-Why or why not?
+**7. Would you use it currently, or wait for it to be developed more?
+Why or why not?**
-Wait for it to be more developed so that there could be products and bigger reputation of people using the program.
+* Wait for it to be more developed so that there could be products and bigger reputation of people using the program.

-8. What would be the overall score 1-10?
+**8. What would be the overall score 1-10?**
-8
+* 8

-9. Why did you give it this score?
+**9. Why did you give it this score?**
-Because it looks unfinished
+* Because it looks unfinished

-10. Is there anything you would like to add if you were a shopper trying to get notified about a restock?
+**10. Is there anything you would like to add if you were a shopper trying to get notified about a restock?**
-Have reviews from customers on the homepage about our website saying, “AlertX was able to get me an exclusive graphics card, which is usually hard to get!”
+* Have reviews from customers on the homepage about our website saying, “AlertX was able to get me an exclusive graphics card, which is usually hard to get!”
 Maybe being able to create a profile to see the items that I have saved for a restock would be nice.

 ### Reflections
 **User: Rhianna Pedro**